 When an application program calls a SIBAS routine, the call can not go directly to SIBAS, but will go to the SIBAS interface routine (DML simulator).
-(See Figure 3.1).
-This routine functions as a communication interface between the user and SIBAS, sending calls from one to the other via internal devices or core common.
+(See Figure 3.1) This routine functions as a communication interface between the user and SIBAS, sending calls from one to the other via MON SIBAS, which is a special SIBAS communication monitor call in SINTRAN III.